pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Bank transfers are one of the numerous options for handling payments within pretix.
 Payments made via bank transfer go directly to your bank account.
 By default, pretix does not monitor payments arriving at your bank account.
-If you are using pretix Hosted, you can set up a connection to your bank account for automatic imports of bank data.
+If you are using pretix Hosted, you can connect your bank account via our integration with GoCardless for automatic imports of bank data.
-This works with most European banks.

 The alternatives for notifying pretix of incoming payments are: manually approving payments as complete or regularly importing digital bank statements.
 This article is going to tell you how to set up a bank connection so that you can use it to receive payments via pretix.